-The Carlson Law Firm is proud to announce that two of our attorneys won recognition…
+The Carlson Law Firm is pleased to announce that eight of our Austin attorneys have…

 On April 30, a Florida jury handed down a $7.1M verdict against 3M in the first bellwether trial involving military hearing loss claims against the company for its defective earplugs.

 It is the first step in securing monetary compensation for at least 240,000 military veterans who have suffered significant damage to their hearing as a result of 3M’s defective combat earplugs, called CAEv2.

 The Carlson Law Firm’s Ruth Rizkalla served on the Plaintiff’s Steering Committee.

 “I feel privileged in being part of a team that helped secure this verdict on behalf of servicemembers dealing with the irreparable harms at the hands of this negligent company,” Rizkalla said.

 What were the plaintiffs awarded in the first 3M Earplug Bellwether Trial?

 The Pensacola jury awarded $2.1 million in punitive damages to the following three plaintiffs:

 - Stephan Hacker, a 20-year Army vet who experienced bilateral tinnitus in 2006.

 - Luke Estes, a former tank platoon leader who began losing hearing and developed ringing in both ears in 2014.